Gnashal/Portfolio/README.md

-# This is my portfolio website built with NextJS
+# This is my portolfio made with NextJS